namithalun/AI-Final-project/README.md

 </br></br> <b> <h2> DATA EXPLORATION </h2> </b>

 <br> <b> 1.
 Exploring independent variables </br></br>
+<p> We found that, every symptom is associated clearly with a few diseases.
+It can be seen from the below graphs that when there is a perticular symptom, most of the samples are clustered near a perticular discease.
+It is very evident from the below graphs that the classification can be made clearly.
+We can expect the algorithm to have high accuracy. </p>
 ![Analysis](https://user-images.githubusercontent.com/64222141/145634540-46415653-3f4a-4a64-ada2-eb31e47100d6.png)

 <br> <b> 2.
 Correlational Analysis:</b> </br> </br>
+<p> Here, we have identified if one or more symptoms are highly dependent on each other.
+If correlational value is 1, it means that if one variable increases, the other variable also increases.
+It is defined as how two variables move in relation to one another.
+In the below graph, the lighter cubes have high correlational values and the darker ones do not have a mutual relationship. </p>
 ![Correl](https://user-images.githubusercontent.com/64222141/145634075-eedc666a-f863-4068-be48-9f6679a61c39.png)
 <br> <b> 3.
 Unsupervised Learning: K-means clustering </b> </br> </br>
+<p> K-means clustering creates centroids, K different randomly-initiated points in the data, and assigns every data point to the nearest centroid.
+Here we have used K=41.
+We have all the symptoms clustered to one center exactly. </p></br>
 ![Screenshot 2021-12-10 at 2 59 45 PM](https://user-images.githubusercontent.com/64222141/145634394-35ccd1e3-54f3-47ba-95f7-4bacdd47731e.png)

 </br>